Skip to Content

 You can teach many skills with a simple game of I Spy.

-I hope you’ll enjoy trying these ten games similar to Simon Says that are all quick, prep-free and highly educational.
+I hope you’ll enjoy trying these ten games, which are similar to Simon Says and are all quick, prep-free, and highly educational.

-Here are more Simon Says ideas to try.
+Here are more Simon Says ideas to try and a list of classic, fun games for kids.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.